malvishrey/REST_API/README.md

 REST API which will take request from the HTML form and insert the data into MySQL database along with the current Date and Time.

+# Operations

+Submit for inserting the data into MySQL database.

+Search bar for searching the record based on EmailID.

+Delete for deleting the record based on EmailID.

 # Pre-requesites
 NodeJS